 My Experience with the Nik Collection

 I first installed the Nik Collection on my computer back in 2012.
-All the photographers I was looking up to were always talking about how great it was as a Photoshop plugin, so I saved up the bucks to try it myself.
-While I found it a bit overwhelming at first (as with any new software), it didn’t take long until it was an integral part of my post-processing workflow.
+All the photographers I looked up to were always talking about how great it was as a Photoshop plugin, so I saved up the bucks to try it myself.
+While I found it a bit overwhelming at first (as with any new software), it didn’t take long before it was an integral part of my post-processing workflow.

 It could.

 While I still mainly use Color Efex Pro, Silver Efex Pro, and Dfine, I have realized the potential of several of the other plugins as well.
-They might not fit in my workflow (except for the Sharpener Pro which I’m really growing on), but for standalone users, they will be important.
+They might not fit in my workflow (except for the Sharpener Pro which I’m really growing on), but they will be important for standalone users.

-There are still some minor bugs and issues that need to be solved, but overall the Nik Collection plugins have come a long way since I first started using them.
-Many of the filters and adjustments are still there, but their performance, interface, and speed can barely be compared with what it once was.
+There are still some minor bugs and issues that need to be solved, but overall, the Nik Collection plugins have come a long way since I first started using them.
+Many of the filters and adjustments are still there, but their performance, interface, and speed are at a whole different level now.

-For me, the Nik Collection (particularly the plugins just mentioned) is irreplaceable.
+The Nik Collection (particularly the plugins just mentioned) is irreplaceable for me.
 I view it as a necessity and a crucial part of my Photoshop workflow.

 Is the Nik Collection Worth the Price Tag?

-Keep in mind that you get full access in the free 30-day trial period.
+Remember that you get full access during the free 30-day trial period.
 Take advantage of this offer if you’re still unsure if it’s a good fit for you.

-Nik Collection 4 or 5 users can upgrade to version 6 at the discounted price of $79.
-The new version comes with good improvements to local adjustments, workflow improvements, and big under-the-hood changes.
+Users of previous versions can upgrade to version 7 at the discounted price of $89.
+The new version comes with good improvements to local adjustments as well as a better speed performance.

-I find the biggest improvement from version 5 to 6 is the upgrades to Control Point possibilities.
-You can now create more precise masks than ever before.
+The biggest improvement from version 6 to 7 is the upgrades to U Point local adjustments.
+More specifically, the possibility to make Luminosity Masks and masks targeted at specific colors.
+This allows you to create more precise masks than ever before.

-Most of the tools and layouts are similar to what we find in both version 4 and 5.
+Most of the tools and layouts are similar to what we find in versions 4, 5 and 6.
 Users of version 3, however, will find the updated version significantly better.
 Keep in mind that a lot has changed under the hood and the performance is a lot better than any previous version.

-Personally, I’ve upgraded from version 5 to version 6 (now 6.3).
+Personally, I’ve upgraded from version 6 to version 7.
 This has been a good upgrade that I’m happy I made, but I also don’t feel I’d miss out if I chose to stay with the previous one.
+The difference isn’t significant enough that you have to upgrade.

 Conclusion

-Most of the filters can be replicated in Photoshop but let’s be honest.
-It’s a lot easier to use an adjustable preset than it is to go through dozens of complicated steps making the effect manually.
+Most of the filters can be replicated in Photoshop, but let’s be honest.
+It’s a lot easier to use an adjustable preset than to go through dozens of complicated steps to create the effect manually.

 I sincerely believe that the majority of photographers who edit their photos will find certain plugins from the Nik Collection useful.
 After years of using it, I have nothing but good words to say.
 This seems to be the case amongst other users as well.